S-PScripts/locked-mode-x/README.md

 You can practice this glitch by creating your own locked mode form, publishing it, and copying its link.
 It used to be easier when previewing a locked mode form behaved like the real locked mode.

+## Note: There are better Locked Mode Bypasses in https://github.com/S-PScripts/chromebook-utilities/